BFEdev/BFE.dev-solutions/quiz/6-arrow-function_en.md

 }
 console.log(obj.d())
 // `'bfe'`
-// arrow function doesn't have its own `this`, and `this` here points to its outer scope, which is the function.
-And this is determined at function creation time.
+// arrow function doesn't have its own `this`, and `this` here points to its outer scope,
+// which is the function.
 // when obj.d() is called, `this` points to obj, so arrow function inside has `this` points to `obj`.

 const obj = {